Proposals

 A place for everyone to pause and enjoy.

-A cycle street with a safe, wide and clearly marked route.
+A cycle street with a safe, wide and clear route.

 Outdoor cafe culture in clearly delineated seating areas.